Guidelines for submission

 Essays and short nonfiction:

 We welcome submissions of original essays and short nonfiction that have not already been published elsewhere (including the writer’s own blog or website).
-Please submit via our Submittable account, including with your submission a one- or two- line bio.
-We do not currently pay for essays and short nonfiction.
+Please submit in a .docx format via our Submittable account, including with your submission a one- or two- line bio.
+We are a not for profit so unfortunately do not currently pay for essays and short nonfiction.

-We aim to respond to all submissions within one month.
+We aim to respond to all submissions within three months but this can take longer depending on workload.
 Simultaneous submissions are welcome but please let us know in your cover letter you’re also submitting the piece elsewhere and withdraw it as soon as it is accepted by another publication.

 If your piece is accepted, you’ll be assigned an editor to work with.
 We’re different from some literary journals in that we work directly with writers to edit and polish a piece, rather than publishing work as submitted.
 This means we may offer editorial feedback and ask you to revise your piece if we accept it for publication.
 Please be aware that we will only publish accepted pieces which have been through the editing process.